Don't Just Save Tax, Create Wealth Too

-With the help of table below, I have tried to capture performance of a few ELSS schemes for your benefit.
+With the help of the table below, I have tried to capture the performance of a few ELSS schemes for your benefit.
 To measure the performance, investment is assumed to be made on any day between 21st November 2002 to 20th November 2003 and the value of the same is taken exactly 15 years later in the year 2017-18.

 To put things in perspective, the average inflation during this period was 7% pa and in the same period, the safest product PPF has grown at an average rate of 8.5% pa.
-Which implies, in absolute terms, Rs.
+This implies, in absolute terms, Rs.
 1 lac invested in 2002-03 would have become Rs.
 3,40,000/- in PPF.
-Comparing that with investment in the worst performing ELSS scheme, even if you had invested on your worst day it would have become Rs.
+Comparing that with investment in the worst-performing ELSS scheme, even if you had invested on your worst day it would have become Rs.
 6.06 lacs in 15 years.
 And if lady luck was shining on you and you had invested in any of the top two schemes on the best day of the year, your investment of Rs.
 1 lac would have grown to more than Rs.
 20 lacs in 15 years.

 The moral of the story

-As the chief steward of resources of the family, saving tax is important so that your family gets the rightful share of your hard earned money.
+As the chief steward of resources of the family, saving tax is important so that your family gets the rightful share of your hard-earned money.
 But, if in the process, if you can create wealth too, then, why not?